gustavofuhr/miyagi_pytorch_trainer/README.md

 ## Choosing the loss

 Since we're dealing with classification problems, cross entropy is the default loss.
-You also can choose to do label smoothing by setting `--ce_loss_label_smoothing 0.1`.
-The [Pytorch Metric Learning](https://github.com/KevinMusgrave/pytorch-metric-learning) package is also included, right now you can only use the `--loss angular` from it (we should include more in the near future, but if you want it's quite easy to include it in `losses.py`).
+You also can choose to do label smoothing by setting `--ce_loss_label_smoothing [LABEL SMOOTHING FACTOR]`.
+The [Pytorch Metric Learning](https://github.com/KevinMusgrave/pytorch-metric-learning) package is also included, right now you can only use the `--loss angular` from it (we should include more in the near future, but if you want it's quite easy to include it in [`losses.py`](https://github.com/gustavofuhr/miyagi_pytorch_trainer/blob/main/miyagi_trainer/losses.py)).

 ## Choosing the augmentation